cgerson/cgerson.github.io/_posts/2015-08-24-Citibike-Feed.md

 ```
 $ crontab -e
 ```
+And added:

 ```
   */3 7,8 * * 1-5 python citibikefeed.py
 ```

-This means: run file every 3 minutes, from 7am to 8:59am, from Mon to Fri.
+This means: run my file every 3 minutes, from 7am to 8:59am, from Mon to Fri.

 After one day of running, I graphed my feed in iPython Notebook with seaborn: